yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 **X\_POS, Y\_POS:**

 -  Decide the starting offset of the application.
--  Note that there are commands to move the application (Refer commands section).
+-  Note that there are commands to move the application (Refer to the commands section).

 TABLE section